Cylvre-Language/Cylvre/Features.md

 - Autocasting for variables
 - Curly braces can be omitted for loops and conditionals if only one statement is present (excluding functions).
+- Fields (although nothing else will be generated if you use fields (Cause yet to be known).
+For more info refer [this issue](https://github.com/Cylvre-Language/Cylvre/issues/39).)

 **_Comments haven't been added yet._**